Invertebrates

 • Do you recognize any of those insects?

-Tell a parent or teacher which ones you recognize and what those insects do:
+Which do you recognize and what those insects do?

 Image - Video